 Hydration is essential for managing postural orthostatic tachycardia syndrome (POTS), dysautonomia & orthostatic intolerance symptoms.
 Here are 9 top tips I follow to stay hydrated and help ease my symptoms, including the specific drinks I consume and avoid, the best time to consume fluids and the foods which help me stay hydrated.

 Disclaimer: This post is intended for informational purposes only.
 I’m not a qualified practitioner and I’m not encouraging anyone else to do this.
 Please consult a qualified practitioner before implementing these things or changing your current treatment plan.
 This post contains affiliate links, meaning at no additional cost to you I earn commission if you click on a link and make a purchase.
 See my full disclaimer here.

 POTS and dehydration – importance of staying hydrated

-When researching POTS syndrome natural treatments, fluid intake to maintain hydration was the first thing I read about that is essential to manage symptoms.
+When researching the best POTS syndrome diet and natural treatments, fluid intake to maintain hydration was the first thing I read about that is essential to manage symptoms.
 Dehydration activates the sympathetic nervous system and stress response, which raises heart rates and increases symptoms.
 In contrast, consuming sufficient fluids has numerous benefits:-

 - Increases blood volume and the blood returned to the heart and brain, relieving symptoms (1),